Torch Geometric Pool: the PyTorch library for pooling in Graph Neural Networks: Complete Experimental Results

-We adopt a hierarchical autoencoder architecture (similar to the Graph U-Net architecture~\citep{gao2019graph}) with the structure: \gls{mp}-Pool-\gls{mp}-Unpool-\gls{mp}-Readout.
-As the \gls{mp} layer, we used \gls{gin}~\citep{xu2018powerful} with 32 hidden units and ReLU activation.
-The readout is implemented as a \gls{mlp} with one hidden layer and a dropout rate of $0.1$.
-A schematic depiction of the architecture is reported in Figure~\ref{fig:node-class-diag}.
+This experiment evaluates the performance of the pooling operators in transductive node classification tasks on predominantly heterophilic graphs.
+The schematic and reference listing appear in Appendix~\ref{app:workflow-node}; datasets are summarized in Appendix~\ref{app:node_class_data}.

+\phantomsection We use the hierarchical layout in Figure~\ref{fig:node-class-diag}; Listing~\ref{lst:node-class-pool-lift} is a compact MinCut example that highlights the lifting control flow.
+The benchmark instantiates this layout as \gls{mp}-Pool-\gls{mp}-Unpool-\gls{mp}-Readout with \gls{gin}~\citep{xu2018powerful} (32 hidden units, ReLU) and an \gls{mlp} readout with one hidden layer and dropout rate $0.1$, following Graph U-Net--style encoder--decoder designs~\citep{gao2019graph}.
 The model is trained for up to 20,000 epochs by jointly minimizing the cross-entropy loss and any auxiliary loss, using the Adam optimizer with a learning rate of $5 \cdot 10^{-4}$, a scheduler, and early stopping (patience of 2,000 epochs).
-For each dataset, we report the performance in terms of Accuracy or ROC AUC over 10 public data folds, following the same setting proposed in the original paper~\citep{platonov2023a}.
+For each dataset, we report the performance in terms of accuracy (Roman-Empire, Amazon-Ratings) and AUROC (Minesweeper, Tolokers, Questions) over 10 public data folds, following the same setting proposed in the original paper~\citep{platonov2023a}.

+The results in Table~\ref{tab:node_classification_results} demonstrate that \gls{kmis} and \gls{maxcut} achieve the strongest overall performance across the evaluated datasets.
+Both methods succeed due to an inductive bias that favors a spatially uniform subsampling of the graph, explicitly identifying supernodes that remain largely disconnected from each other.
+In a heterophilic setting, where structurally adjacent nodes frequently hold different class labels, drawing independent supernodes across the graph serves to prevent the premature aggregation of dissimilar neighborhoods.
+By maintaining the structural diversity of the original graph during the pooling phase (see Figure \ref{fig:dense_sparse_gallery}), these operators produce a high-quality bottleneck representation that can be effectively un-pooled via the \texttt{Lift} operation for accurate node-level predictions.